 All structural design should take into account the context of the landscape and reflect its historic, rural or urban character.
 As viewed in its context, form is most affected by the geometry and the type of bridge structure chosen.
 The designer should choose materials and colors that are complementary to the landscape while maintaining compliance with applicable design criteria.
 Color and texture can be used to reduce or enhance the visual contrast depending upon design goals and can be applied to multiple stages of design.

-2.2.13 Bicycle Facilities
+2.2.14 Bicycle Facilities

 Bicycles are a viable mode of transportation in South Carolina, both for commuting and recreation.
-SCDOT practice is to consider bicycles and pedestrians on all South Carolina roadways.
+SCDOT practice is to consider bicycles and pedestrians on all South Carolina roadways, in part by referencing multi-modal transportation plans adopted by MPOs and COGs.
 This ensures that system modifications are routinely planned, designed, constructed, operated and maintained in a way that enables safe and efficient access for all users.
 The result should be a system for all users that is comprehensive, integrated, connected, safe and efficient allowing users to choose among different transportation modes, both motorized and non-motorized.